-This Practice Note specifies the regulatory framework requirements for roof (stormwater) plumbing.
+This Practice Note provides guidance on regulatory framework requirements for roof (stormwater) plumbing.

-The tables and context below provide guidance on:
+The content below provides guidance on:

-- What is roof (stormwater) plumbing work? - What is not classified as roofing (stormwater) plumbing work? - What types of roofing (stormwater) material are acceptable? - Supporting documents for roof catchments to meet the deemed to satisfy requirements
+- Regulated roof (stormwater) plumbing work • - What is not classified as roofing (stormwater) plumbing work - Types of roofing (stormwater) acceptable materials - Supporting documents for roof catchments to meet the deemed to satisfy requirements.

 This Practice Note may be read in conjunction with the Roof Plumbing Practice Note Package.
-For further information, please refer to Practice Notes RP-02 to RP-06.
+For further information, please refer to Practice Notes RP-02 to RP-06